An intrinsically hydrodynamic approach to multidimensional QHD systems: Notations and Preliminaries

-holds in the sense of distributions. \end{itemize} We say $(\rho, J)$ is a global in time finite energy weak solution if we can take $T=\infty$ in the above definition. \end{defn}
+holds in the sense of distributions. \end{itemize} We say $(\rho, J)$ is a global in time weak solution if we can take $T=\infty$ in the above definition. \end{defn}

 \begin{rem} In the case of a smooth solution $(\rho, J)$, for which we can write $J=\rho v$, for some smooth velocity field $v$, the generalized irrotationality condition defined above is equivalent to $\rho\nabla\wedge v=0$, i.e. the velocity field $v$ is irrotational $\rho\,dx$ almost everywhere.
 It shows that the previous definition is the right weak formulation of the classical irrotationality condition $\nabla\wedge v=0$ valid away from vacuum in the WKB approach.
 The generalized irrotationality condition is also motivated by the quantised vortices of quantum flows, namely the flow is irrotational outside the set $\{\rho=0\}$ and in the vacuum the vorticity becomes singular.
 In this respect the solutions introduced in Definition \ref{def:FEWS} are more general than those obtained by using the WKB ansatz, since in the latter case the velocity field $v=\nabla S$ is always irrotational and there is no vacuum.
-Our study is motivated also by physical considerations, since quantized vortices have very rich structures which lead to interesting phenomena in quantum turbulence \cite{Tsub}. \end{rem}
+Moreover, as we will explain in Remark \ref{rmk:qv_gic} below, it is possible to prove that hydrodynamic states satisfying the quantized vorticity condition, see \eqref{eq:QV_thm} for instance, also satisfy the generalized irrotationality condition. \end{rem}

+In our paper we will always focus on weak solutions with finite mass and energy. \begin{defn}[Finite mass and finite energy weak solutions] Let $(\rho,J)$ be a weak solution to the QHD system \eqref{eq:QHD_md} as in the Definition \ref{def:FEWS}.
+Let $M(t)$ be the total mass of $(\rho,J)$,